sarahmfrost/artsandcrafts/README.md

 Used code from https://github.com/hunkim/word-rnn-tensorflow which is inspired from Andrej Karpathy's [char-rnn](https://github.com/karpathy/char-rnn).

-I used Love Letters of Nathaniel Hawthorne, volumes 1 and 2.
+I used *Love Letters of Nathaniel Hawthorne*, volumes 1 and 2.
+I found the books as text files from Project Gutenberg.

 http://www.gutenberg.org/ebooks/41309
 http://www.gutenberg.org/ebooks/41368